malcprentice/malcprentice.github.io/0-source/Schedules - Syllabus for GCP.md

-# Draft Weekly Schedule
+# Weekly Schedule
-* Class Dates change too much.
-* See new Google Drive schedule linked from Google Classroom "Materials" box
-* I will slowly move details there
+*Schedule is on Google Drive: https://docs.google.com/spreadsheets/d/1Sv-yUq4ILLrFcQyAprdcPsMTGH5uZIhM66cUdjuDCw0/edit?usp=sharing
+*You need @soka-u.jp version of Google Drive to access.
+If it doesn't work, **Go to gmail
+**Look at the top right.
+**Make sure you are in soka-u.jp (if not log in)
+**Go to your @soka-u.jp Google Drive.
+**Try the link again.